meghprkh/blog/content/posts/C++03-Concepts.md

 **NOTE**: We will use template specialization and do not need to be able to modify the class or our concept for this.

+**NOTE**: If it seems like the caveat ignores the entire point of concepts, call these "pseudo-minimal-rust-traits" and read on.
+By the end of the article, as the Zen of Python mentions, I promise you will agree that explicit is better than implicit :P

 ## What are C++ Concepts

 C++ Concepts allow us to do compile-time dispatch of methods.

-Kind of like Rust traits.
+This compile-time dispatch is thus kind of like Rust traits.
+(Rust traits provide other features too.)

 {{< godbolt options="-std=c++20" >}}
 ```cpp